How to Manage Bing Chat Toolbar in Microsoft Edge

 Conclusion

 The Copilot icon in Microsoft Edge lets you access AI tools quickly.
-You can easily add or remove this icon by visiting your settings.
-This keeps your browser clean and set up exactly how you like it.
+You can add or remove this icon by visiting your settings.
+This helps keep your browser tidy and set up just the way you want it.

 Was this guide helpful?